BillyDM/awesome-audio-dsp/README.md

 - [Forums](sections/FORUMS.md) - A list of audio-development-related forums you can join.
 - [Free Online Textbooks & Courses](sections/FREE_ONLINE_TEXTBOOKS_AND_COURSES.md) - A list of free online textbooks and courses on audio DSP.
 - [Graphic Design and UX](sections/GRAPHIC_DESIGN_AND_UX.md) - A list of resources to aid in the design of plugin GUIs.
-- [Machine Learning](sections/MACHINE_LEARNING.md) - Resources on using this powerful emerging technology for audio DSP.
+- [Non-Generative Machine Learning](sections/NON_GENERATIVE_MACHINE_LEARNING.md) - Resources on using non-generative machine learning algorithms for audio processing (noise removal, circuit simulations, guitar amp simulations, etc.)
 - [Mathematics](sections/MATHEMATICS.md) - Learning resources and tools for the mathematics of audio DSP.
 - [More Lists](sections/MORE_LISTS.md) - Here I'll link curated lists of resources that others have made.
 - [Open Source Plugins & Software](sections/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md) - A list of open source audio software that you can inspect and learn from.